dje96/demo-media-publishing-web/DESIGN_SYSTEM.md

 - **Modify Layout**: Update PageLayout or MainContentLayout components
 - **Change Styling**: Update design tokens in this file or component styles
 - **Add New Feature**: Check if it should be configurable in siteConfig
-- **Add Tracking**: Ensure consent is checked before implementing new tracking
 - **Consent Management**: Use utilities from `lib/consent.ts` for consent checks

 ## ⚡ Performance & Optimization